 The beauty of a gullet worm is its self-sufficiency.
-Once planted, it can bore through the ground indefinitely, yielding a slow but steady supply of whatever it is programmed to consider worthwhile; a miner need only check in and pick up the results.
+Once planted, it can bore through the ground indefinitely, yielding a slow but steady supply of material; a miner need only check in and pick up the results.
 The ends of gullet worms can be found scattered on the surfaces of Mercury and Mars, as well as larger asteroids and some moons.
 Often many worms work in parallel, and feed simple refineries and smelters.

 Gullet mines are robots [Moderate]